miranda-ng/miranda-ng/docs/readme.txt

 5. Contact
 ----------
-The official webpage for the Miranda NG project is https://www.miranda-ng.org.
+The official webpage for the Miranda NG team is https://www.miranda-ng.org.

 6. Support